visit-dav/visit/src/doc/gui_manual/MultipleDatabaseAndWindows/Database_comparison.rst

 Note that there is also a helpful *wizard*, the :ref:`Data Level Comparison Wizard <DataLevelComparisonsWizard>`, that simplifies the process of defining comparison expressions.
-Here, we describe the :ref:`CMFE <Comparison_Expressions>` expressions and demonstrate how to use them in comparisons.
+Here, we walk through a few basic examples of using :ref:`CMFE <Comparison_Expressions>` expressions and demonstrate how to use them in comparisons.

 Plotting the difference between two databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~